cse130-assignments/00-lambda/README.md

   =~> (\b -> b TRUE TWO)          -- PAIR TRUE TWO
 ```

+`SKIP1` is a helper function used in part (b) below.
+You are supposed to infer the intended meaning of `SKIP1`
+from the examples above.

 ### Part (b) (30 points)

 Replace the definition of `DEC` (decrement-by-one)